abienvenu/Kyela/README.md

 CHANGELOG
 ---------

+* v1.3 :
+  - Added placeholders
+  - Date and time are now optional
 * v1.2 :
   - Added ability to add an icon for each choice
   - Removed the idea of a separate file about-me.en.yml and faq-me.en.yml - just edit the files